Sparse Autoencoders are Capable LLM Jailbreak Mitigators: Impact Statement

 \section{Impact Statement}

-Broader Impact.
-This work proposes an inference-time jailbreak defense that intervenes in SAE feature space to mitigate adversarial prompting without retraining the underlying model.
+This work studies SAE-based interventions for inference-time jailbreak defense.
 If adopted, such methods could reduce harmful outputs in deployed systems while preserving general capabilities, and may support auditing by enabling more interpretable, feature-level interventions.
-Because feature selection uses only paired prompts and forward passes (not model generations), it can be simpler to reproduce and scale than approaches that depend on sampled completions or generation-time labeling.

-At the same time, this approach has limitations and potential negative impacts.
-Like other steering-based defenses, it can suppress legitimate requests if applied too aggressively, and our results indicate that stronger jailbreak mitigation primarily degrades instruction-following behavior.
-The underlying technique is also dual-use: feature discovery and steering could be repurposed to elicit undesirable behaviors if used with different objectives.
+At the same time, like any activation steering method, this technique is dual-use: feature discovery and steering could be repurposed to elicit undesirable behaviors under different objectives.

-We therefore view SAE-based steering as one component of defense-in-depth rather than a standalone solution.
-Responsible use should include careful calibration of safety–utility tradeoffs, evaluation on diverse benign and adversarial inputs (including out-of-distribution attacks), and transparent reporting of known failure modes and affected capabilities.